h-griffin/datingapp/README.md

     - Users may like other users and view who has liked them.
     - message one another, and receive live notifications of new messages.
     - Presence tracking will mark a messages date read and sent as well as indicate other users online.
-    - Users may also upload photos to their gallery and set a profile picture, after being approved my a moderator or admin.
+    - Users may upload photos to their gallery and set a profile picture, after being approved my a moderator or admin.

 ## Languages
 - **.Net**